Foreign relations of Kosovo

 Foreign relations of Kosovo are accomplished by efforts of the Ministry of Foreign Affairs of Kosovo.
 Kosovo operates 33 embassies abroad and is host to 22 embassies in Pristina.
 Kosovo has membership in several international organisations.

 On 17 February 2008, members of the Assembly of Kosovo declared independence from Serbia.
 This move was controversial among the international community.
 International supervision over the direction of the assembly ended in September 2012, and Kosovo became responsible for its own governance.
-The Republic of Kosovo has been recognised by 118 UN member states, the Republic of China (Taiwan), the Cook Islands, and Niue.
-Serbia and other member states consider Kosovo as an autonomous region of Serbia.
+The Republic of Kosovo has been recognised by 109 UN member states, the Republic of China (Taiwan), the Cook Islands, and Niue.

 The current Foreign Minister of Kosovo is Donika Gërvalla-Schwarz.

 Status of diplomatic relations

 The Ministry of Foreign Affairs of the Republic of Kosovo has initiated the process of establishing diplomatic relations with all states that have recognised Republic of Kosovo, either by opening new missions or through accreditation of non-resident ambassadors to these countries.